Setting up integrations to interact with z/OS

 1. Follow step 1 - 3 of Update previous .tgz install.

-2. Run command zowe plugins install @ibm/rse-api-for-zowe-cli, which will pull from npmjs.com.
+2. Run command zowe plugins install @ibm/rse-api-for-zowe-cli, which pulls from npmjs.com.

-Setting up log levels for the RSE CLI plug-in follows the same method used to set Zowe CLI log levelsopen in new window, and logs are written to the log file location /.zowe/zowe/logs/zowe.log.
+To Set up log levels for the RSE CLI plug-in, follow the same method used to set Zowe CLI log levelsopen in new window, and logs are written to the log file location /.zowe/zowe/logs/zowe.log.
 You can set the log level to adjust the level of detail that is written to the log file.

 Important!
 Setting the log level to TRACE or ALL may result in "sensitive" data being logged.